 The Cape of Good Hope section offers more wild and secluded beaches with the benefit of beaches on both the Atlantic and False Bay sides.

-Be aware that strong rip tides characterise some of our beaches and for the most part life guards are only on duty during high season on the most popular beaches.
+Be aware that strong rip tides characterise some of our beaches and that there are no life guards on duty on any of Table Mountain National Park's beaches.
 Swimmers should ensure that they are familiar with the area and should exercise caution at all times.

 For more information on available beaches please call our marine team: +27(0) 21 786 5656.